Code-Institute-Submissions/Milestone-Project-1-CI/README.md

 # FTB Gym

 This project was designed to provide a static, functioning, and scalable website for a small bussines.
 In this instance it is geared towards a public gym (any public gym).
-I wanted to illustrate the flexibility of the design by not putting to much emphasis on the content itself but to rather showcase the functionality and the aesthetic appeal it can provide.
+I wanted to illustrate the flexibility of the design by not putting too much emphasis on the content itself but to rather showcase the functionality and the aesthetic appeal it can provide.
 As it was mandatory that the website is static it did have it's limitations.
 Believing that I have circumvented the limitations with the best of my ability I present to you the final product.

 ## UX